-Adviser typically provides investment advice on mutual fund shares, insurance products (including variable annuities and life insurance), exchange-listed securities and ETFs (exchange- traded funds).
+Adviser typically provides investment advice on mutual fund shares, insurance products (including annuities and life insurance), exchange-listed securities and ETFs (exchange- traded funds).
 Adviser may also provide investment advice on securities traded over-the- counter, foreign issues, corporate debt securities, commercial paper, certificates of deposit, municipal securities, US government securities, securities option contracts, REITs (real estate investment trusts), oil and gas interests, structured products, and any type of investment held in a client's portfolio at the inception of the advisory relationship.
 This may not be an all-inclusive list.
 As requested by clients, Adviser may review any type of investment.
-Adviser may render advice about the investment although not necessarily recommending the investment.